Pigmassacre/mBreak/specs2/11_shadow_system.md

 ## Shadow Types and Variations

-The Shadow System will support different types of shadows to accommodate various game objects:
+The Shadow System supports different types of shadows to accommodate various game objects:

 ### Standard Shadow